KarelZe/thesis/references/obsidian/📑notes/🛌 Token embeddings notes.md

 \end{aligned}
 $$
 (Typically, the function is a lookup table, parameterized by a matrix, $\theta$, with a row for each word: $\left.W_\theta\left(w_n\right)=\theta_{n-}\right)$
-$W$ is initialized to have random vectors for each word.
+$W$ is initialised to have random vectors for each word.
 It learns to have meaningful vectors in order to perform some task.
-WW is initialized to have random vectors for each word.
+WW is initialised to have random vectors for each word.
 It learns to have meaningful vectors in order to perform some task.

 Word embeddings exhibit an even more remarkable property: analogies between words seem to be encoded in the difference vectors between words.
 For example, there seems to be a constant male-female difference vector:
 $$